rajesh-ranjan-git/rajesh-ranjan-portfolio-new/README.md

 # Portfolio

 Welcome to my portfolio!
-This project showcases my work, skills, and experience as a developer, designer, or any other creative role.
+This project showcases my work, skills, and experience as a Full Stack Developer, designer, or any other creative role.
 You’ll find a collection of my best projects, along with a brief overview of who I am and what I do.

 ## Table of Contents